-The Gambia Experience are operated by Serenity Holidays (Serenity Holidays Ltd).
+The Gambia Experience is operated by Serenity Holidays (Serenity Holidays Ltd).
 We are committed to a policy of fair trading and make every effort to ensure that you have an enjoyable holiday with us.
 Our terms of trade have been formulated as a result of our responsibilities under law and in no way affect your statutory rights as a consumer.

 We sell the following arrangements:

-Package Holiday - A “package holiday” is a combination of at least two of the following services (a) transport, (b) accommodation or (c) other tourist services (not ancillary to any transport or accommodation and forming a significant part of the arrangements) where booked through us at an inclusive price.
+A “package holiday” is a combination of at least two of the following services (a) transport, (b) accommodation or (c) other tourist services (not ancillary to any transport or accommodation and forming a significant part of the arrangements) where booked through us at an inclusive price.

-When you buy an ATOL protected air holiday package or flight only arrangements, you will receive a confirmation invoice from us (or via your travel agent through which you booked) confirming your arrangements and your protection under our Air Travel Organiser’s Licence number .
+When you buy an ATOL protected air holiday package, or flight only arrangements, you will receive a confirmation invoice from us (or via your travel agent through which you booked) confirming your arrangements and your protection under our Air Travel Organiser’s Licence number .
 In the unlikely event of our insolvency, the CAA will ensure that you are not stranded abroad and will arrange to refund any money you have paid to us for an advance booking.
 If we are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
 You agree that in return for such a payment or benefit you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent (or your credit card issuer where applicable).
-You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ATOL scheme.
-For further information visit the ATOL website at www.atol.org.uk.
+You also agree that any such claims may be re-assigned to another body, if that other other body has paid sums you have claimed under the ATOL scheme.
+For further information visit the ATOL website at atol.org.uk.
 The price of our air holiday packages includes the ATOL Protection Contribution (APC) we pay to the CAA.
 This charge is included in our advertised prices.

-Flight only arrangements are protected by our ATOL (number 1866) as described above.
+Flight Only arrangements are protected by our ATOL (number 1866) as described above.

 1. YOUR HOLIDAY BOOKING

-3. IF YOU WISH TO CANCEL YOUR BOOKING
+3. If YOU WISH TO CANCEL YOUR BOOKING

 You will need to let us know as soon as possible either by telephone or in writing (or must ensure your travel agent does so on your behalf).
 Since we incur costs from the time we confirm your booking, the cancellation charges set out below will apply, calculated from the date on which we receive your notice of cancellation.
-You will then receive a cancellation invoice detailing any charges.
+You will then receive a cancellation invoice, detailing any charges.

 |No of days before departure || |

 |More than 84 days || |

 Loss of deposit